cube-drone/rt0/players-guide/src/player/injuries.md

 ### Broken Arm
 * While you have a Broken Arm, you are `Weak`.
+* You can not use "Strong" skills.
+* If you were already `Weak`: now, you cannot deal non-magical damage, at all.
 * This overrides any character traits you might already have (if you were Strong, now you are Weak).
 * A successful AID check can downgrade this to a Splinted Arm.
 * After one night of rest, mark Broken Arm.